tdauth/dmdf/README.md

 The map "The North" was the first map which has been created with GUI triggers only.
 It can be used as reference implementation.

-## Jenkins <a name="jenkins"></a>
-The modification provides several scripts to setup jobs in Jenkins.
-These scripts are located in the directory [src/Scripts/jenkins](./src/Scripts/jenkins).

 ## Content <a name="content"></a>

 The content of this modification consists of items, creatures, spells, classes, story, quests, dialogues, NPCs etc.

 ### Plot <a name="content_plot"></a>

 The plot has been planned in several documents which are part of this repository.
 The directory [Spielinhalt](./doc/Planung/Spielinhalt) contains German planning documents of the plot.

 ### Gameplay <a name="content_gameplay"></a>

 The class spells have been planned in a the German sheet [Zauber](doc/Planung/Spielinhalt/Klassen/Zauber.ods).
 The sheet contains a list of all IDs which is important for the abilities which are based on the channel ability.
 All IDs must be different for one class.